 Prior to making a finding of non-cooperation or re-employment breach against an employer, the WSIB will provide the employer with a warning about a possible penalty – orally, where possible, and in writing.
 Prior to imposing a penalty, the WSIB issues a notice informing the employer of the finding of non-cooperation or re-employment breach, and the WSIB’s expectations for compliance.
-The written notice for non-cooperation penalties comes into effect seven WSIB business days after the date of the written notice.
-The one exception to this rule is that for small employers with fewer than 20 workers, non-cooperation penalties come into effect 14 WSIB business days after the date of the written notice.

 What to do if the worker is not cooperating